 - Easier to Manage Repayments: Management and keeping track of different payments on multiple cards is a cumbersome issue and needs to be dealt with with diligence.
 Taking a personal loan to pay off all the dues on multiple credit cards is a better option to reduce hassles in managing payments.

 - The Flexibility of Tenure and EMI: Unlike credit cards, which require you to pay the bills on a specific date to avoid penalties and interest, personal loans can be structured at your own will.
 You can opt for a convenient tenure in order to meet the fund requirements.
 This will help in the proper planning of the repayment.

 Additional Reading: Tips to Resolve Your Credit Card Debt

 Things to Keep in Mind When Taking a Personal Loan to Repay Credit Card Dues:

-- Interest Rate: Interest rate is a crucial factor to consider when taking a personal loan to pay away credit card bill.
-The scenario should be so- taking a low interest rate credit to pay off high interest rate credit.
+- Interest Rate: The interest rate is a crucial factor to consider when taking a personal loan to pay away a credit card bill.
+The scenario should be so- taking a low-interest rate credit to pay off high-interest rate credit.
 All you need to do is search out various options in the market for lower interest rate personal loans.

 - Credit Score: Personal loan is an unsecured loan and hence banks hesitate in giving it to customers who have a low credit score.
-Lenders usually charge a higher rate of interest for those with bad credit score.
-Thus, if you have a bad credit score, and the interest rate on personal loan is similar to that on credit card, then you may want to drop the plan of taking another loan, unless its tenure is suitable.
+Lenders usually charge a higher rate of interest for those with a bad credit score.
+Thus, if you have a bad credit score, and the interest rate on a personal loan is similar to that on a credit card, then you may want to drop the plan of taking another loan unless its tenure is suitable.